swedishsatish/student-capture/README.md

 digital tools, and students have thus entered into the realms of modern technology.

-Sad times, me [the product owner] thinks!
+Sad times, me (the product owner) thinks!
 If we want to raise a generation of students who can think critically and do more than repeat facts, we need to drastically change our entire exam and assessment system.
-Universities are meant to produce well-rounded and intelligent individuals who can work productively and contribute to society.
+Universities are meant to produce well-rounded and intelligent individuals who can work productively and contribute to society. s
 Yet in actual fact, student are lavished with the best grades based on how well they can memorise huge numbers of facts and arguments.
 So long as they can regurgitate them sufficiently well in a five- hour period, it matters not at all to our system whether they're retained for even a day afterwards.
-At Umeå University, there are some lecturers who have incorporated continuous assessment into the course structure, including online equizzes during the course as well as other forms of formative and summative assessment.
+At Umeå University, there are some lecturers who have incorporated continuous assessment into the course structure, including online e-quizzes during the course as well as other forms of formative and summative assessment.

 That said, most forms of assessment are still only using a single form of modality: the written form.
 At HUMfak (the humanities faculty),